MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/number-of-machines-that-had-blue-screen-caused-by-crash-in-graphics-kernel.md

 ## Calculation

-1. The measure aggregates telemetry from a 7-day sliding window into a **myriad** of **distinct machines that experienced a blue screen caused crash in the graphics kernel**.
+1. The measure aggregates telemetry from a 7-day sliding window into a **myriad** of **distinct machines that experienced a blue screen caused crash in the graphics kernel, over the population**.
 2. *Machines that blue screened = count(machines with the driver that had a blue screen)*
-3. *Total machines = count(machines with the flighted driver)*
+3. *Total machines = count(machines with the driver)*
 4. *Ratio of blue screened machines = machines that blue screened / total machines*

 ### Final calculation